loader image

 Dr. Katherine Richardson Bruna is a Professor in ISU’s School of Education.
 With a background in the Anthropology of Education, she has produced ethnographic accounts of schooling, particularly as related to the science learning experiences of newcomer Mexican immigrant youth in Iowa’s demographically-transitioning communities.
 She has published this work in outlets such as Cultural Studies of Science Education, the Journal of English for Academic Purposes, and Linguistics & Education, as well as numerous book collections, including her own edited volume Talking Science, Writing Science: The Work of Language in Multicultural Classrooms.
 She was also the Principal Investigator of the NIH-funded science education partnership project, “Young Scientists, Ambitious Teachers Improving Health in an Urban Ecosystem” which used the theme of mosquitoes and public health to engage middle-grades youth in authentic science practices as agents of change in their communities.
 The overarching theme of her past and present work is to understand the challenges posed by schooling to youth and families from non-dominant cultural and linguistic groups and to enhance educational access and equity through preservice and inservice teacher education oriented to the principle of inquiry-driven and responsive pedagogy.
 At ISU, she teaches courses in multicultural and bilingual education, sociocultural learning theory, and interpretive methods.
 Having seen two of her own children through the Ames school system, she’s excited about The Community Academy’s vision of people- and place-based teaching and learning, catalyzed by young people’s natural curiosity about the world around them and their change-making potential.

-Lisa Harmison
+Lisa Harmison (President and Treasurer)

 Lisa has a bachelor of science degree in biology with an emphasis in botany.
 Now retired, Lisa’s resume includes time spent as the Congregational Administrator at the Unitarian Universalist Fellowship of Ames, running her own gardening services business, and volunteering for local nonprofit organizations.
 Lisa has served as president of the Story County Master Gardener Association and as vice president and president of the Ames Garden Club.
 Lisa believes that there should be many different educational opportunities available for every child to experience the world and to build on their own strengths.